SwedishPensionsAgency/Coldbir/README.md

         documentation.yml
         lookup.txt

-The database stores a config file to keep track of variable length, when it was lastly changed (database version) and additional database specific options.
+The database stores a config file to keep track of variable length, when it was lastly changed (database version) and some additional database specific options.
 Also worth to mention, when initalizing a new database connection it read the config file and create an in-memory list representation of all variables and dimensions available within the database.
 This causes the inital connection to be a bit slow, but allows much faster queries.

 ## Getting started